MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 When selecting between IPv4 and IPv6 addresses to use, clients may use an approach such as Happy Eyeballs {{!HappyEyeballsV2}}.
-When only "ipv4hint" is present, IPv6-only clients may synthesize IPv6 addresses as specified in {{!RFC7050}} or ignore the "ipv4hint" key and wait for AAAA resolution ({{client-behavior}}).
-Recursive resolvers MUST NOT perform DNS64 ({{?RFC6147}}) on parameters within a SVCB record.
+When only "ipv4hint" is present, NAT64 clients may synthesize IPv6 addresses as specified in {{!RFC7050}} or ignore the "ipv4hint" key and wait for AAAA resolution ({{client-behavior}}).
 For best performance, server operators SHOULD include an "ipv6hint" parameter whenever they include an "ipv4hint" parameter.